Teacher qualifications and registration

 To teach in a Western Australian public school, including relief teaching, you must have a recognised tertiary teaching degree.

-- a four year Bachelor of Education in one of the following areas:
+- a Bachelor of Education of at least 3 years in duration in one of the following areas

 - early childhood education